-On May 30, 2013, the Company entered into a Securities Purchase Agreement with certain institutional investors, pursuant to which the Company sold, in a registered offering, an aggregate of 6,264,492 shares of its common stock for an aggregate purchase price of approximately \$9.8 million (the "Common Stock Offering").
+On May 30, 2013, the Company entered into a Securities Purchase Agreement with certain institutional investors, pursuant to which the Company sold, in a registered offering, an aggregate of 1,392,109 shares of its common stock for an aggregate purchase price of approximately \$9.8 million (the "Common Stock Offering").
 The closing of the Common Stock Offering occurred on June 3, 2013.
 The issuance of Common Stock in the Common Stock Offering was made pursuant to the Company's previously filed and effective Registration Statement on Form S-3 (File No. 333-183286), the base prospectus dated September 14, 2012 filed as part of such Registration Statement, and the prospectus supplement filed with the Securities and Exchange Commission on June 3, 2013.
 The Securities Purchase Agreement also contained representations, warranties, indemnification and other provisions customary for transactions of this nature.

 Prior to the closing of the Common Stock Offering, there were an insufficient number of authorized shares to complete the transaction.
-The Common Stock Offering institutional investors also held warrants to purchase previously reserved and registered shares of common stock of the Company which were issued in conjunction with previous offerings.
-Concurrent with the closing of the Common Stock Offering, the institutional investors agreed to waive their rights to exercise the these warrants to purchase 6,294,674 shares of common stock of the Company (the "Waived Warrants") until the Company has obtained stockholders' approval of increasing the number of its authorized shares of common stock in conjunction with the proposed reverse stock split of its outstanding shares of common stock.
+The investors in the Common Stock Offering also held warrants to purchase previously reserved and registered shares of common stock of the Company which were issued in connection with previous offerings.
+Concurrent with the closing of the Common Stock Offering, the institutional investors agreed to waive their rights to exercise the these warrants to purchase 1,392,109 shares of common stock of the Company (the "Waived Warrants") until the Company has obtained stockholders' approval of increasing the number of its authorized shares of common stock in conjunction with the proposed reverse stock split of its outstanding shares of common stock.
 At the Company's 2013 Annual Meeting of Stockholders held on July 19, 2013, the Company's stockholders voted to approve the proposal to grant discretionary authority to the Board of Directors to amend the Certificate of Incorporation of the Company, as amended, to effect, at any time on or prior to the date of the 2014 Annual Meeting of Stockholders, a reverse stock split at an exchange ratio within the specified range and to set the number of authorized shares effective immediately after the reverse stock split at 75 million share.

 Prior to the closing of the Common Stock Offering, the warrants described above were originally recorded as equity at the fair value on the date of issuance.
-In accordance with ASC 815-40, Derivative Instruments and Hedging - Contracts in Entity's Own Equity, the Waived Warrants are required to be liability classified immediately after the closing of the Common Stock Offering on June 3, 2013 because there were an insufficient number of common shares authorized to satisfy the terms of the warrants.
+In accordance with ASC 815-40, Derivative Instruments and Hedging - Contracts in Entity's Own Equity, the Waived Warrants are required to be classified as liabilities immediately after the closing of the Common Stock Offering on June 3, 2013 because there were an insufficient number of common shares authorized to permit the full exercise of the warrants.
 Therefore, the Company has reclassified the fair value the Waived Warrants totaling approximately \$9.1 million from equity to a liability as of June 3, 2013.
-The Waived Warrants are required to be recorded at fair value at each balance sheet date with changes in fair value recorded in earnings.
+The Waived Warrants are required to be recorded at fair value at each balance sheet date with changes in fair value recorded in earnings until such time as there are a sufficient number of common shares authorized to permit the full exercise of the warrants.
+In connection with the reverse stock split as more fully described below, these warrants will be revalued as of October 28, 2013 and be reclassified from liability to equity.